stleerh/blog2/announcing.md

 # Announcing Network Observability

+With the release of Red Hat OpenShift Container Platform version 4.12, Network Observability is now a fully supported, optional addition to network-specific information presented in the OpenShift Web Console.

+## Why is Network Observability Important?

+A critically important aspect of any deployment of Red Hat OpenShift Networking is the ability to visualize and gain insights into pod/service networking, and egress, ingress and intra-cluster traffic.
+This new capability provides networking information for a single cluster, including what types of traffic and traffic flows are being made, when, by whom and to whom.
+It gathers data to help design, plan, and answer questions about the network and provides visual representations to help understand, diagnose, and troubleshoot networking issues.

+## The Airplane View

 If you are on an airplane and look down on a metropolis on a busy day, you will see thousands of cars, trucks, and motorcycles driving from every which way at various speeds.
 There will be traffic jams in some places, cars racing across